 Provisions are made where an event has taken place that gives the Council a legal or constructive obligation; that probably requires settlement by a transfer of economic benefits or service potential; and a reliable estimate can be made of the amount of the obligation.
-For instance, the Council may be involved in a court case that could eventually result in the making of a settlement or the payment of compensation.

 Provisions are charged as an expense to the appropriate service line in the Comprehensive Income and Expenditure Statement in the year that the Council becomes aware of the obligation, and are measured at the best estimate at the Balance Sheet date of the expenditure required to settle the obligation, taking into account relevant risks and uncertainties.
-When payments are eventually made, the provision carried in the Balance Sheet settlements are reviewed at the end of each financial year.
-Where it becomes less than probable that a transfer of economic benefits will now be required (or a lower settlement than anticipated is made), the provision is released and credited back to the relevant service, where it was previously charged.
+When payments are eventually made, the provision carried in the Balance Sheet is released.